sezhu/RoBox-Wifi-Configuration/README.md

 * This project was forked from raspap-webgui.
 * I need a wifi configuration tool for my own product -- RoBox, raspap-webgui would be perfect to fulfill the purpose.
 * However, I need to customize the SSID and UI so that my users can easily understand the web page presented.
-* I also fixed a few issues on RaspAP that caused problems on my Pi-3.
+* I fixed a few issues on RaspAP that caused problems on my Pi-3.
-* Finally, I simplified the wifi configuration tool so that only client configuration is available in the menu.
+* I simplified the wifi configuration tool so that only client configuration is available in the menu.
+* Finally, I made changes to Connect button, so that it becomes a link and points to a new page rff which concludes the configuration.
 ## Contents

  - [Installation](#installation)